fel88/fel88/README.md

 ### Hi there 👋
-I'm a hobbyist developer.
+I'm a software developer.
 Doing random projects (2D/3D graphics apps, Neural nets, Arduino/ESP32, FPGA), or even small tools that may help you.

 Always open for new opportunities :sunglasses: